-Robert Ing was born on 10 July (100 years after the birth of Nikola Tesla) in East York Township, Canada.
+Robert Ing was born in East York Township, Canada.
 His interest in science began when his grade 4 teacher,

 A.R.
 Brownsberger introduced him to astronomy and the theory of flight through an extra-curricular science program.
 Since that time he pursued personal studies in